The Variational InfoMax AutoEncoder: Experiments

-\paragraph{Semi-supervised Learning} We define a good representation as one containing the relevant properties of the visible data.
-In order to evaluate such quality, following the approach proposed in \citep{rifai2011higher}, we evaluate the accuracy of an SVM directly trained on the learned features of the data.
-Proceeding as made in \citep{zhao2017infovae}, we train the M1+TSVM \citep{kingma2014semi} and use the semi-supervised performance over 1000 samples as an approximate metric to verify the relevance and the quality of the learned representation.
-In order to evaluate the robustness of the learned features, we performed the same algorithm on the representation associated to a corrupted data.
-In particular we consider two types of noise corruption: Gaussian and mask.
-In the Gaussian case, we add to each MNIST pixel a $\nu$ value sampled from $\mathcal{N}(0,\sigma^2)$ with $\sigma \in \{0.2, 0.4\}$; in the masking case a fraction $\nu$ of the elements is forced to be 0 according to a Bernoulli distribution $\mathcal{B}(p), p \in \{0.2,0.5\}$.
+A good inference model is the one learning a representation where the generative factors are separate out (\emph{disentangled}) and robust to noise.
+In order to evaluate such properties, following the approach proposed in \cite{rifai2011higher}, we evaluate the accuracy of a supervised model directly trained on the feature space $\mathcal{Z}$.
+In particular, to evaluate the disentanglement property we consider the semi-supervised procedure used in \cite{zhao2017infovae}: we train the M1+TSVM \cite{kingma2014semi} on the feature data learnt by the autoencoder and use the classification accuracy over 1000 (100 for Omniglot) samples as an approximate metric to evaluate how much relevant are the learnt representation for a classification task.
+In order to evaluate the robustness of the learned features, we performed the same algorithm on the representation associated to corrupted data, i.e. $z \sim q(z| x + \nu)$, considering two types of noise: Gaussian and mask.
+In the Gaussian case, we add to each pixel a $\nu$ value sampled from $\mathcal{N}(0,\sigma^2)$ with $\sigma \in \{0.2, 0.3, 0.4\}$, and in the masking case a fraction $\nu$ of the elements is forced to be 0: each pixel is masked according to a Bernoulli distribution $\mathcal{B}(p), p \in \{0.2,0.5\}$.
 Higher classification performance suggests that the learned representation contains the relevant information and, in case of corrupted input data, that it is robust.

-From the classification scores listed in table \ref{smsup}, it is clear that VAE, differently from the other methods, is not able to learn a relevant representation and is not robust to noise.
-Particularly relevant are the last two rows, where the two VIMAEs are compared, VIMAE-n and VIMAE-l with normal and logistic priors, respectively.
-The normal distribution, having larger entropy than the logistic distribution, is able to store more information, and the associated representation has the best classification score with clean data; but such information is not completely relevant and the representation is not as robust as the one learned by VIMAE-l.
-Such phenomenon is particularly clear in the highly corrupted data case, $\sigma = 0.4, p = 0.5$, where it is necessary to individuate and to extract the relevant lineaments of the visible data.
+In the Omniglot case by the challenge of the task (the test alphabet was never seen in the training) we consider a 5-character data-set, split into 300 ($60\times 5 $) for training and 100 for evaluation.